 Children’s Rights and co-counsel presented their evidence over the course of a 24-day trial in Boston in 2013.
 Children’s Rights presented an argument on appeal in the First Circuit on November 5, 2014.
 Among the issues described in the Appeal Brief and mentioned in the oral argument:

 - In 2011, Massachusetts ranked seventh worst out of 49 reporting states for the rate of maltreatment of children in foster care.
 In 2010, 116 children suffered substantiated abuse or neglect in foster care, an average of approximately one victim every three days.

 - In 2011 Massachusetts ranked 49th out of 52 reporting jurisdictions on the federal measure for timeliness of adoptions.

 - From 2008 to 2011, only 43 to 50 percent of children in DCF custody received monthly caseworker visits, well below the federal government’s performance benchmark of 90 percent.

 - In federal fiscal years 2010 and 2011, the rate of child reentry into DCF foster care custody — that is, children returned home who were re-abused and came back into foster care — placed Massachusetts 41st and 43rd, respectively, among reporting jurisdictions.

 - Case plans for children in foster care, as required under the Adoption Assistance and Child Welfare Act of 1980, were often incomplete or entirely unavailable.

-Argument on the appeal to the U.S. Court of Appeals for the First Circuit will take place in Boston in November 2014.
+Argument on the appeal to the U.S. Court of Appeals for the First Circuit took place in Boston in November 2014.
 Children’s Rights received a judgment ruling in the favor of defendants in December 2014.